zayKenyon/VALORANT-rank-yoinker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-VALORANT must be open for this to work
+VALORANT must be open for this to work.

 #### Recommended:
 If you are using the [release.exe](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/releases/latest), all you have to do is run it.